WildernessLabs/Chloroplast/docs/source/templates/index.md

 # SiteFrame.cshtml

-For the main site's chrome, chloroplast will look for a template named `SiteFrame.cshtml` ... this will render
+For the main site's chrome, Chloroplast will look for a template named `SiteFrame.cshtml` ... this will render

 ```
 <html>